Vit-O-Anjos/data-science-portfolio/programming-software-engineering/modular-functions/holiday-cost-calculator/README.md

 ## 🔧 Notes for Developers
 - Global variables are used for shared state and can be refactored for better modularity
 - Input validation follows best practices by continuously prompting until valid input is entered
-- Easily extendable to add more cities, hotels, cars, or pricing rules
+- Easily extendable to add more cities, hotels, cars, or pricing rules by modifying relevant functions